MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-Teams-app-to-container-service.md

 ### Setup ingress with HTTPS on AKS

-1. Ensure that your Azure Kubernetes Service is already connected to your Azure Container Registry, where your container images are hosted.
+1. Ensure that your AKS is already connected to your Azure Container Registry, which hosts your container images.
 For more information, see [Azure CLI](/azure/aks/learn/quick-kubernetes-deploy-cli).

 1. Run the following commands to install the ingress controller and certificate manager: